stxnre/hpfilter_and_fft_in_cpp/README.md

 For decomposing a time series, the HP Filter is disadvantaged by the fact that it assumes that the season-trend model is additive; if the effects are multiplicative, the HP Filter is not an appropriate tool.
 In `aus_production`, I chose to mainly examine Beer production, as it was the series that seemed to most closely follow an additive season-trend model.

 One advantage that the HP Filter has is its similarity to Gaussian Kernel Smoothing.
-But while that method
+But while that method involves a full matrix inversion, which is expensive and prone to numerical instability, the HP Filter being a positive-definite, banded, and symetric system means that the computation is only $O(n)$.

 ### Cooley-Tukey Fast-Fourier Transform (FFT)